johanbrandhorst/blog/content/post/gopherjs-client-grpc-server.md

 +++
 date = "2017-04-17"
-title = "GopherJS Client and gRPC Server" description = "A guide to implementing a GopherJS frontend to a gRPC backend exposed over HTTP via the gRPC-gateway" tags = [ "gRPC", "protobuf", "golang", "gopherjs", "grpc-gateway" ] categories = [
+title = "GopherJS Client and gRPC Server - Introduction" description = "A guide to implementing a GopherJS frontend to a gRPC backend exposed over HTTP via the gRPC-gateway" tags = [ "golang", "protobuf", "gRPC", "gRPC-gateway", "GopherJS" ] categories = [
   "Programming",
 ]